cvmfs/doc-cvmfs/cpt-repo.rst

 Each cvmfs repository uses two sets of keys, one for the individual repository and another called the "masterkey" which signs the repository key.
-The pub key that corresponds to the master key is what needs to be distributed to clients to verify the authenticity of the repository.
-It is usually most convenient to share the masterkey by all repositories in a domain so new repositories can be added without updating the client configurations.
+The pub key that corresponds to the masterkey is what needs to be distributed to clients to verify the authenticity of the repository.
+It is usually most convenient to share the masterkey between all repositories in a domain so new repositories can be added without updating the client configurations.
 If the clients are maintained by multiple organizations it can be very difficult to quickly update the distributed pub key, so in that case it is